 To continue with the idea of guided learning we would make updates to the dominant call to action on the homepage of the app to help users start learning quickly and track their progress.
 Updates grouped in with this release were mostly content focused, we would serve users with minicourses (groups of lessons) to make sure they were being provided with more relevant content.
-This would mean slight redesigns to content order, lesson and minicourse tiles, and other related pages.

 Search is a department of the Primer app that needs more investment.
 This update would shape how we serve content to users and provide them with new filters to toggle between lesson content and minicourse content.